temciencia/academic-kickstart/content/authors/nataliapasternak/_index.md

 ---
 # Display name
-name: Dayane Machado
+name: Natália Pasternak

 # Username (this should match the folder name)
 authors:
-- admin
+- nataliapasternak

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: